shangril/crero/README.md

 # CreRo
 CreRo is a CMS for record labels, and was initially written to power Crem Road records.
+Full multi tiers architecture with through a simple setup the possibility to use external services such as Clewn Audio to host your (free download) media files - or host your files on your own server, you choose.
-Paid download is not supported yet.
+Paid download is very partially supported (no anti-stealing protection, see below).
 Physical release shop feature.
 Streaming only or online music free download.
+Radio stream for your catalog ; with Xiph yellowpages registration.
 Physical releases means free download, for now.
+Chatroom including geolocated chatroom allowing your fan to network with like-minded listeners of their local area.
+Sell your online digital music quick instructions: activate download_cart option.
+Maybe set download_cart for either, name your price no minimum, or name your price with minimum.
+Note that people downloading will get hotlinkable audio file links, with no auth system, and that there is no way to prevent them from passing the links around.

-# New feature 16.11.30.0033 : create a subdir called "supporters" and put an index.php that you can code as you wish in it if you want to display a hall of fame of your donators.
+New feature 16.11.30.0033 : create a subdir called "supporters" and put an index.php that you can code as you wish in it if you want to display a hall of fame of your donators.
 A "Our supporters" link will display then in the donation module.

+New Feature 17.03 there is now support for mp3 only catalogs (if you wish to host your audio on your own).
+Previously flac mp3 and ogg were all three mandatory.

 # Installation steps